Feminine Energy Lens Quiz: Discover the Energetic Pattern Blocking Your Peace

 P.S.

 The Martyr forms in hearts that learned love through self-sacrifice.
-At the center of this pattern is a woman who feels everything—who senses the unspoken grief in a room, who carries the ache of others in her chest as if it were her own.
+At the center of this lens is a woman who feels everything—who senses the unspoken grief in a room, who carries the ache of others in her chest as if it were her own.
 Love, to her, has always meant giving.
 And so she gives—her time, her energy, her heart—without hesitation, even when it empties her.

 When the Martyr lens is active, love becomes entangled with guilt.
-Rest feels selfish.
-Joy feels unearned.
-She may sabotage her own ease or success, believing that she must suffer too—lest life be unfair to others.
-In moments of beauty, a subtle grief creeps in: Do I even deserve this?
-And when she finally collapses under the weight of holding everyone else, she feels ashamed for needing help at all.
+Rest feels selfish like you don't deserve it.
+Joy feels inconsiderate because it feels like when others are suffering you "should" too.
+And so, a woman with the martyr lens may sabotage her own ease or success, believing that she must suffer too—lest life be unfair to others.
+In moments of beauty, a subtle grief may creeps in, with thoughts that wonder like "Do I even deserve this?"
+And when she finally collapses under the weight of holding everyone else, she may feel ashamed for needing help at all.

 To heal the Martyr lens is to return to the truth that love was never meant to be transactional.
 It is not something to earn or barter with.
 It is the very essence of who you are.